ikosmidis/brglm2/README.md

 reduction and maximum penalized likelihood with Jeffreys’ prior penalty.
 Also do not forget to take a look at the vignettes (`vignette(package = "brglm2")`) for details and more case studies.

+See, also `?expo` for a method to estimate the exponential of regression parameters, such as odds ratios, while controlling for other covariate information, using maximum likelihood or various estimators with smaller asymptotic mean and median bias, that are also guaranteed to be finite.
+For example,

+    expoRB <- expo(modML, type = "correction*")

+The `correction*` method for mean bias reduction (see `?expo` for details), gives that the odds ratio between presence of neovasculation and high histology grade (`HG`) is estimated to be
+`r coef(expoRB)["NV"]`, while controlling for PI and EH.
+So, for each value of `PI` and `EH`, the estimated odds of high histology grade are about 8 times higher when neovasculation is present.
+An approximate 95% interval for the latter odds ratio is 1, 52 providing evidence of association between `NV` and `HG` while controlling for `PI` and `EH`.

 ## Solving adjusted score equations using quasi-Fisher scoring